 - Length of Headache – half hour to a week

-- Frequency of Headache – occur less than 15 days a month for three or more months
+- Headache Frequency occurs less than 15 days a month for three or more months.

 There are two primary risk factors for tension headaches:

-- Women – Research shows that nearly 90 percent of women will experience tension headaches throughout the course of their life.
+- Women – Research shows that nearly 90 percent of women experience tension headaches throughout their lives.
 Only 70 percent of men will experience tension headaches in their lifetime.

 Lifestyle Changes To Treat Tension Headaches

 A chiropractor can treat tension headaches through traditional spinal manipulation and adjustments, but they also provide advice on lifestyle and nutrition.
 Several things that your chiropractor may suggest include applying heat or ice to the area around your neck, shoulders, or head.
 A warm bath or shower may also help.

 Stress management is another way to learn to manage and prevent tension headaches.
 This is typically a combination of minimizing stress in your life and learning relaxation techniques.
 Your chiropractor may also help you improve your posture.
 Poor posture is a very common contributing factor to many types of headaches.

 Chiropractic for Tension Headaches

 Your Doctor of Chiropractic will sit down with you to discuss your history, including your headaches.
 He or she will conduct diagnostic tests, including x-rays, MRIs, and others, to determine if there are underlying causes for your headaches.
 They will recommend various lifestyle changes, including dietary changes and exercises that you can do.

 Your doctor may also perform chiropractic adjustments, or spinal manipulation, which will help return the body to proper balance, improving spinal function and alleviating stress on the body and system.
 This helps to relieve pain as an immediate treatment, but when performed consistently, chiropractic can also help prevent tension headaches, allowing you to live pain-free.